johnnysee/rps-challenge/README.md

 I will use an agile approach to this with Test Driven Development, mainly using tools such as Cypress and Jest.

+I aim to implement the game logic with a web based interface where the user can first of all play against a computer (easy part first).
+The computer should generate a random number 1/3 (rock, paper and scissor) and match it with the user's choice.

+I also plan to implement a "slots-like" UI to increase the UX.

 The Customer/User in this case is Craft Academy, where I will present my planning, problems and the results on Mondays and Fridays.

 ## User Stories